Lebanese losing faith as politicians fumble over economy

 Economist Jad Chaaban said the anxiety around a potential Greek-style bankruptcy has allowed government officials to push an emergency fix rather than enact major changes, such as progressive taxes or debt restructuring.

-The real problem, he said, is the political elite, which treats the public sector as a jobs source for supporters and covers up corruption that enriches them and drives up debt.
+The real problem, he wrote recently, is the political elite, which treats the public sector as a jobs source for supporters and covers up corruption that enriches them and drives up debt.
 Commercial banks are largely owned by ruling politicians and profit from holdings of public debt.

 Chaaban and other critics say officials have tried to divert bitterness over the economy by campaigning against the nearly 1.1 million Syrian refugees in Lebanon, calling for their return and clamping down on illegal labor.